Skip to Main Content

 Strategy 2: Identify Statistics that can lead to Data

 Finding statistical figures, analyses, and visualizations can also lead to data sources by examining citations in published or non-published works.
+You can also search for statistics using Google Images and track the image back to the source.
+Ask yourself:

 • Where does the statistic you found come from?